kojiishi/east_asian_spacing/README.md

 ## Testing

 ### Test HTML
+[test HTML]: #test-html

 A [test HTML] is available
 to check the behavior of fonts on browsers.

 It can test fonts you built locally.
+1. Save the page to your local drive.
+   The HTML is a single file, saving the HTML file should work.
-Download it to your local drive and add your fonts to the "`fonts`" list at the beginning of the `<script>` block.
+2. Add your font files to the "`fonts`" list at the beginning of the `<script>` block.
+3. Open it in your browser and choose your font.

 [test HTML]: https://kojiishi.github.io/chws/test.html